musicq/unwrapit/README.md

 ### Check before use

-Normally, you should check if your value if succeed or not, then handle your errors.
+Normally, you should check your value if succeed or not, then handle your errors.
 In this case, you can do this

 ```ts